fission/fission.io/content/en/blog/argo-insurance-workflow/index.md

 ### Running the application

 The above function helped us in creating independent logics.
-Now we are going to club them together and create a workflow using Argo.
+Now we are going to club them together and create a workflow using Argo Workflows.
 This workflow takes its decision on basis of input provided.

 ```bash
 argo submit --watch insurance/insuranceDag.yaml